openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/18_annotations.rst

 .. code-block:: typescript
    :linenos:

-    // a.d.sts
+    // a.d.ets
     export declare @interface MyAnno {}

-    // b.sts
+    // b.ets
     import { MyAnno } from "./a"

     @MyAnno
     class C {/*body*/}

-If an annotation is applied to an ambient declaration in the *.d.sts* file (see the example below), then the developer is to apply the annotation to the implementation declaration manually, because as the annotation is not automatically applied to the declaration that implements the ambient declaration:
+If an annotation is applied to an ambient declaration in the *.d.ets* file (see the example below), then the developer is to apply the annotation to the implementation declaration manually, because as the annotation is not automatically applied to the declaration that implements the ambient declaration: